BeFabulousJia12/Hello-World/README.md

    2.1 Update Files:
        For instant, you've updated README file,then:
        On GitHub GUI Client,
-       1.You will receive the notification in Change icon.
+       1).
+You will receive the notification in Change icon.
-       2.Click the change icon, you will see what changed in README.
+       2).
+Click the change icon, you will see what changed in README.
-       3.If you agree with this change, you need write some info in 'summary' field.
+       3).
+If you agree with this change, you need write some info in 'summary' field.
-       4.Click 'Commit to Master'button.(Or, use the git command: git commit -am "update sth") 5.Click 'Sync'button to Sync your commit change to GitHub Web.(Or, use the git command: git push)
+       4).
+Click 'Commit to Master'button.(Or, use the git command: git commit -am "update sth") 5).
+Click 'Sync'button to Sync your commit change to GitHub Web.(Or, use the git command: git push)

    2.2 Add new files
        e.g. added the new folder(ImageProcessingPython) including your code under your local repository.